jakelazaroff/relate/README.md

 #### .get(query)

-If `query` is an ID, returns the corresponding entity in the collection.
-If `query` is an array of IDs, returns an array of the corresponding entities in the collection.
-If `query` is a hash, returns an array of all entities in the collection with matching keys and values.
+If `query` is an ID, returns the corresponding item in the collection.
+If `query` is an array of IDs, returns an array of the corresponding items in the collection.
+If `query` is a hash, returns an array of all items in the collection with matching keys and values.

 ```javascript
 Relate.collection('songs').get(1);